szabikaveres/dEX--Decentralised-Cryptocurrency-App/README.md

-Hi and Welcome to my Blockchain Bootcamp Graduation project.

 # dEX- De-centralised Cryptocurrency Exchange

-In this DApp or De-centralised application, you can trade ERC20 type Cryptocurrencies.
+Welcome to the dEX DApp!
+This decentralized application allows you to trade ERC20 type Cryptocurrencys in a De-Centralised way.

 You might have seen advertised or used before traditional Cryptocurrency Exchanges like CoinBase or Binance, which are running on traditional web-servers and they have a back-end database, where you deposit your founds into that Exchange, and they have complete control over it and can be changed at anytime.